WPP-Public/Potato-ACE/src/ace/README.md

 ## Installation

-To install ACE all ACE components and the common files required by them run
+To install all ACE components and the common files required by them run

 ```sh
 npm i @potato/ace